bgd-labs/gov-v2-v3-migration/README.md

 - [Base](./src/contracts/BaseMovePermissionsPayload.sol)
   - Migrate all permissions of Aave v3 Base to the Governance v3 Level 1 Executor.

-## Development

-This project uses [Foundry](https://getfoundry.sh).
-See the [book](https://book.getfoundry.sh/getting-started/installation.html) for detailed instructions on how to install and use Foundry.
-The template ships with sensible default so you can use default `foundry` commands without resorting to `MakeFile`.

 ### Setup

 ```sh